bimvc/bimvc/wp-content/plugins/wp-cerber/readme.txt

 Yes, easily.
 Know more: [How to rename wp-login.php](http://wpcerber.com/how-to-rename-wp-login-php/)

-= Can this plugin works together with Limit Login Attempts? =
+= Can this plugin works together with the Limit Login Attempts plugin? =

-No. WP Cerber is a drop in replacement for it.
+No. WP Cerber is a drop in replacement for that outdated plugin.

 = Can WP Cerber protect my site from DDoS attacks? =